The Ultimate Guide to Roof Styles for Sheds

 • Hip roofs offer the best wind resistance

-• Gable roofs should have extra bracing
+• Triangular roofs should have extra bracing

 • Metal roofing should include proper fastening systems